 A court worker will present the written information to a Judge.
-The Judge decides whether to sign you order based on the harassment laws.
-If signed, the papers are filed with the Family Court Clerk.
+The Judge decides whether to sign your order based on the harassment laws.
+If signed, the papers are filed with the Civil Court Clerk.
 Copies will be made of your order.
 One copy will be mailed to you, another will be forwarded to the Sheriff's Office for service on the Respondent.

 |How is it served? |